 Hon.
-WILLIAM L. MARCY, Secretary of State of the United States, Washington.
+WILLIAM L. MARCY,

 CONSULATE OF THE UNITED STATES, Havana, March 31, 1856.

 MOST EXCELLENT SIR: I had the honor to receive yesterday your excellency's very interesting communication informing me of the arrival in this port, on the afternoon of day before yesterday, in her Catholic Majesty's steamers "Congresso" and "Guadalquiver," and other conveyances, of the crew and Chinese emigrants from the wrecked American clipper-ship "Sea Witch."